Sarvagya4/LangChain/README.md

 #PromptTemplate: provide the functionality to create prompts with parameters.
-#LLMChain: To create chains, where the prompts or the results can pas from one step to another inside the chain.
+#LLMChain: To create chains, where the prompts or the results can pass from one step to another inside the chain.

+SequentialChain is used to link different chains and parameters.